ramiro/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 **To build a Bluetooth adapter now use the [Replacement firmware for ELM327](Replacement_firmware_for_ELM327.md) instead!**
 You could still use the firmware as a replacement for FTDI based adapters (Only [Steps 1](#step1-replace-the-pld) and [Steps 2](#step2-program-the-processor) is required, the [firmware update](#firmware-update) is also possible).

-This chapter describes how to build a D-CAN/K-Line adapter with bluetooth support.
+This chapter describes how to build a D-CAN/K-Line adapter with Bluetooth support.
 **This firmware is not supported any more, use it at your own risk!**

 There is also an external [flashing manual](https://www.sfbmwcoding.com/files/flashing_compatible_cable_ediabaslib.pdf) available.